Vacantt/simple-counter-app/README.md

-This is a simple counter app built using HTML, JavaScript, and Tailwind CSS (via CDN).
+This is a simple counter app built using HTML, JavaScript, and Tailwind CSS.
 This app allows users to increment or decrement a counter by clicking buttons.

 <h2>Features</h2>
 <li>Responsive design: Styled using Tailwind CSS, ensuring the app looks good on different screen sizes.</li>